How does pregnancy begin?

 - The fetus may now hiccup.

-- The fetus usually turns into a head-down position for birth.
+- The fetus usually stays in a head-down position in preparation for birth.

 - The skin is less wrinkled.

-- The lungs mature and are ready to function on their own.
+- The lungs are maturing and getting ready to function outside the uterus.

 - Sleeping patterns develop.

-- The fetus will gain about ½ pound per week this month.
+- The fetus gains about 1/2 pound per week during this last month of pregnancy.

 Egg: The female reproductive cell produced in and released from the ovaries; also called the ovum.